 (a) As soon as reasonably possible after the completion of the accounting cycle for the period up to but excluding the Closing Date, Seller will deliver to Buyer copies of files or, where the files relate exclusively to the Assets, the original files included in the books, records and files associated with the Assets (the "Records"), including without limitation property record files, maps, engineering reports, operating reports and data, and maintenance records dealing with the construction, operation and maintenance of the Assets.
 After Closing, Buyer shall give Seller and its authorized representatives such access, during normal business hours, to the Records, as may be reasonably required by Seller and to the extent maintained by Buyer, provided that such access does not unreasonably interfere with the ongoing operations of Buyer.
 Seller shall be entitled to keep or obtain extracts and copies of such Records.

+(b) For a period of seven (7) years after the Closing Date, Buyer shall preserve and retain all such Records; provided, however, that in the event that Buyer transfers all or a portion of the Assets to any third party during such period, Buyer may transfer to such third party all or a portion of the Records related thereto, provided such third party transferee expressly assumes in writing the obligations of Buyer under this Section 6.10 and Buyer first offers to Seller the opportunity, at Seller's expense, to copy the Records to be transferred.

-6.11 Names .
+6.11 Names.
 As soon as reasonably possible after Closing, but in no event later than ninety (90) days after Closing, Buyer shall remove the names of Seller and its affiliates, including "ENRON" and all variations thereof, from all of the Assets and make the requisite filings with, and provide the requisite notices to, the appropriate federal, state or local agencies to place the title or other indicia of ownership, including operation of the Assets, in a name other than any name of Seller or any of its affiliates, or any variations thereof.

-6.12 Supplements to Schedules .
-From time to time prior to the Closing, Seller will promptly supplement or amend the Schedules attached hereto with respect to any material matter hereafter arising which, if existing or occurring at the date of this Agreement, would have been required to be set forth or described in such Schedule; provided,such supplements cannot be made if the supplement would result in a Material Adverse Effect from the effect of the Schedule immediately prior to the intended supplementation.
+6.12 Supplements to Schedules.
+From time to time prior to the Closing, Seller will promptly supplement or amend the Schedules attached hereto with respect to any material matter hereafter arising which, if existing or occurring at the date of this Agreement, would have been required to be set forth or described in such Schedule; provided, if the supplement would result in a Material Adverse Effect from the effect of the Schedule immediately prior to the intended supplementation Buyer may terminate this Agreement in accordance with Section 11.1(g).

 ARTICLE 7